dupr/duprkit/README.md

 This Toolkit and the [DefaultCollection](https://github.com/dupr/DefaultCollection) are still experimental projects.
-If you can fully understand what's going on here and be willing to participate, please feel free to submit a PR or request for membership by openning an issue.
+If you can fully understand what's going on here and be willing to participate, please feel free to submit a PR or request for membership by opening an issue.

 # FAQ